 Pros & Cons of Billboard Ads

 Billboards can be expensive, difficult to read, or inflexible, but may still be beneficial given their potentially high exposure and simple, targeted message.
-Once you learn how much a billboard costs, familiarize yourself with the pros and cons of billboard advertising before committing to a board.
+In addition to considering how much billboards cost, you should familiarize yourself with the pros and cons of billboard advertising before committing to a board.

-Physical billboards have a lot of advantages over digital billboard advertising.
-Placement of physical billboard ads is widely available because the infrastructure has existed for several decades.
-Additionally, printed advertisements are not subject to glitches and power outages like digital billboards.
+Physical billboards have some advantages over digital billboard advertising.
+For example, installing physical billboard ads is widely available because the infrastructure has existed for several decades in the U.S. Additionally, printed advertisements are not subject to glitches and power outages, unlike digital billboards.

-More dynamic ads, which make ads more effective
+More dynamic, which makes ads potentially more effective

-Better targeting with the ability to display ads during specific hours of the days or days of the week
+Better targeting with the ability to display ads during specific days or hours

 Not subject to glitches